This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 At the upper edge of the village, we crossed an asphalt road and joined a rocky trail winding up through small grassy fields bursting with wildflowers.
 Higher up on the mountain we entered a forest and continued among moss-covered boulders and thick bushes.

 After about one and a half kilometers we reached the highest point of this section of the hike and started our descent toward the volcano through a beautiful pine forest.
-Once we came onto the asphalth road connecting Kameni Chora with Makriloggos we turned right.
+Once we came onto the asphalt road connecting Kameni Chora with Makriloggos we turned right.

 We followed the road until we reached a small car park at the foot of the volcano.
 There is a large information table here and another wooden sign marking the beginning of the path to the top.